-The valves are held closed by springs that are awkward to compress, but are easy to remove with the correct sized valve spring compressor.
-There are ways of doing it without this special tool, but a 10 piece compressor set can be bought new for under £15.
-All the valve spring compressor does is to press down on the spring to release the pressure on the two collets that hold the spring cover in place.
+The valves are held closed by springs that are awkward to compress but are easy to remove with the correct sized valve spring compressor.
+There are ways of doing it without this special tool, but a compressor set can be bought new for under £15.
+All the valve spring compressor does is to press down on the spring cover which releases the pressure on the two collets that hold the cover in place.
 Once the collets are removed the springs and valves can be extracted:

-Over time carbon deposits build up on the valves, inside the combustion chamber and on top of the piston – a bit of elbow grease will remove it, although I had to do mine twice after it was pointed out that I had not been thorough enough and I had to do it again.
+Over time carbon deposits build up on the valves, piston and inside the combustion chamber.
+A bit of elbow grease will remove it, although the first time I did mine it was pointed out that I had not been thorough enough and I had to do it again.
 If you are going to the trouble of removing the head you may as well get it spotlessly clean.
 The edge of a small bit of copper pipe can be used as a scraper, and a bit of metal polish will give the valves and chamber a nice shine which might help slow down the accumulation of carbon in future.

 To test the seal you can either pour some fuel into the upturned head and look for fuel seeping underneath or, if you have a compressor, you can blow air through the inlet and exhaust ports and look for air bubbles:

 Alternatively, find somewhere dark and shine a torch from underneath through the inlet and exhaust ports – the light will leak through even the tiniest of gaps between the valve and the valve seat.

 The valves will need replacing if the service limits are exceeded: